vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 ![time_date.png](images_date_time/time_date.png)

-Hugh time notation and a full date notation.
+Huge time notation and a full date notation.

 For the date a template is used, [sensor.date_only_formatted](#date-in-dutch-format)